Stanford Band: The Dollies

-The Dollies, a five-member female dance group, and the Stanford Tree, the University's de facto mascot (the de jure mascot is the color cardinal), operate under the band's aegis.
-The Dollies were incorporated into the Band in 1953 per 1954-56 band manager Donald Wells.
+The Dollies, a five-member female dance group, and the Stanford Tree, the university's de facto mascot (the de jure mascot is the color cardinal), operate under the band's aegis.
+The Dollies were incorporated into the Band in 1953 per 1954–56 band manager Donald Wells.
 The Dollies appear at all sporting events and school/community rallies with the Stanford Band and Tree.

 The Dollies are a dance group, rather than cheerleaders in the typical sense.
 They are a separate entity from the Stanford Cheer team.
-Dollies are managed by their Dollie Daddy/Mama/Parent (the Band's assistant manager or "ass-man"/"ass-ma'am"), and they choreograph their own routines, hold their own practices, and design their own dresses and costumes.
+Dollies choreograph their own routines, hold their own practices, and design their own dresses and costumes.
 Traditional dress colors are white for the spring, red for the fall, and cardinal for the winter.
 The Dollies are numbered 1–5 in order of height (shortest to tallest).

 Dollies serve one-year terms, and each year five new dancers are chosen by previous Dollies and the band.
-Try-outs are held in February and culminate in "Dollie Day," when prospective Dollies ("ProDos") demonstrate their ability in front of the entire assembled band.
 Each year's new Dollie cadre is revealed at the annual "Dollie Splash," where the Dollies give their debut performance in the spring for the public followed by a dunking in the Stanford Claw.

 The most recent Dollies have been: